Multi-Winner Voting with Approval Preferences: Thiele Methods

 An ABC rule $\calR$ is \emph{welfarist} if there is a function $f\colon \naturals^N \to \reals$, mapping welfare vectors to scores, such that for each instance $(A, k)$ we have \end{definition}

 In this definition, $f(\welf(W))$ can be viewed as the welfare that voters gain from $W$.
-For Thiele methods, the welfare of voters is the sum of the satisfaction of voters (determined by the $w$-function).
-For the class of welfarist rules, also types of aggregations other than the sum can be used.
+For Thiele methods, $f(\welf(W)) = \score{w}(A, W)$, i.e., welfare is the sum of the voters' $w$-scores.
+The class of welfarist rules also allows for an aggregation other than summation.
 For example, one can define $f(\welf(W))$ as the satisfaction of the least-satisfied voter---akin to egalitarian aggregation~\cite{moulinAxioms}.
-Another example of a welfarist rule is a dictatorial rule which compares welfare vectors lexicographically given a fixed order of voters: the first voter in this order is a dictator and only if the dictator is indifferent between two outcomes, the second-in-place may decide.
+Another example of a welfarist rule is a dictatorial rule which compares welfare vectors lexicographically given a fixed order of voters: the first voter in this order is a dictator and only if the dictator is indifferent between two outcomes, the second-in-place may decide, and so on.

-These other types of aggregations have been studied in the context of committee elections with ranking based preferences (for the egalitarian aggregation see~\citep{AFGST-egalitarian,sko-fal-sli:j:multiwinner}; for the OWA-based aggregation see~\citep{elk-ism:c:owa-egalitarian-utilitarian}).
-For approval ballots, we are aware only of two works that consider such aggregations.
-Computation properties of CC an Monroe rules based on the egalitarian aggregation are considered by \citet{fullyProportionalRepr}. \citet{amanatidis2015multiple} consider OWA-based aggregation, but for other types of welfare of individual voters---we will discuss that in more detail in \Cref{sec:furtherabc}.
+These other forms of aggregation have been studied in the context of multi-winner elections with ranking-based preferences (for the egalitarian aggregation see the work of \citet{AFGST-egalitarian} and \citet{sko-fal-sli:j:multiwinner}; for OWA-based aggregation see the work of~\citet{elk-ism:c:owa-egalitarian-utilitarian} and \citet{FaliszewskiSST17}).
+For approval ballots, we are aware of only two works that consider such aggregations.
+Computational properties of CC and Monroe rules based on the egalitarian aggregation are considered by \citet{fullyProportionalRepr}. \citet{amanatidis2015multiple} consider OWA-based aggregation but for other types of welfare of individual voters.
+Specifically, the satisfaction of voters with a committee is measured via the Hamming distance, which is in contrast to the definition of $\welf(W)$.
+The most important rule based on the Hamming distance is Minimax Approval Voting, which we discuss in \Cref{sec:furtherabc}.

-\subsection{Sequential Variants of Thiele Methods}
+\section{Sequential Variants of Thiele Methods}

-Thiele methods are defined as optimization routines: given an objective function, they return all committees that maximize this function.
-We define two classes of sequential procedures: sequential and reverse sequential Thiele methods.
+Thiele methods are defined via optimisation statements: given an objective function, Thiele methods return all committees that maximise this function.
+Instead of computing the true optimum (which is computationally hard, as we will see in \Cref{sec:algorithms}), one can define sequential procedures that construct an approximate solution.
+We define here two classes of sequential procedures: sequential and reverse sequential Thiele methods.
 Both classes have been introduced in Thiele's original paper~\cite{Thie95a} (see Janson's survey for further historical remarks~\cite{Janson16arxiv}).
-Furthermore, both classes can be seen as approximation algorithms for Thiele methods; we return to this analogy in \Cref{sec:compute-approx}.
+Furthermore, both classes can be seen as greedy approximation algorithms for Thiele methods; we return to this analogy in \Cref{sec:compute-approx}.

 Let us begin with sequential Thiele methods: starting with an empty committee, they add committee members one by one, in each step the one that increases the objective function the most.